LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

    determine the order in which concatanation occurs.
 All data fields in a packing group must be of the same primitive datatype.
 If not, ensure that they are *coerced* (below)
-   # REVIEWERS: SHOULD WE RELAX
-   # THIS?
-Ie, specifying the type in one place, and let the coercion
-   # happen automagically?

 2. ordering - the *ordering* directive is a numeric field that